 - mozzarella cheese

-- challah dinner rolls, halved (or any soft roll will work)
+- challah or brioche dinner rolls, halved (or any soft roll will work)

 I never made these before last month.
 Since then, I’ve made them twice- this being the third time.
 For recipe testing purposes of course.

 It’s really a no-brainer of a recipe which is why it’s great for those nights you just can’t get around to putting on a large spread.
 Dinner rolls + homemade EASY pizza sauce + pepperoni + mozzarella = best sandwiches of your life.

 To make the sauce; pour 1 (15 ounce) can of tomato sauce into a 10-inch skillet.

 Measure out and then add in a 1/2 teaspoon of both dried basil and kosher salt.